robert-abc/helsinki/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x_2^* = f_{\theta_2^*}(z) ">

 # Installation, usage instructions and examples.
-All the codes needed are available in this repository.
+All the codes we used are available in this repository.
 There is the main.py, the "utils" folder with several functions and the "weights" folder with the autoencoder weights.

+Part one and Part two refers to the "..............py" file.
+It results in the autoencoder weights.
+We would like to have the autoencoder weights for all the blur steps, but unfortunately it was not possible in time.

-There is a jupyter notebook called 'notebook_example.ipynb' explaining how to clone the repository, how to generate the results and how to visualize them.
+Part three, the reconstruction step (and the only part you are actually requiring), can be seen in the jupyter notebook called 'notebook_example.ipynb' explaining how to clone the (private) repository, how to generate the part three results and how to visualize them.
 It also includes an example from the blur step 15.

-It is also possible to execute the code via Google Colab:  (INSERIR URL) The HDC dataset can be uploaded to a google drive account, linking it to the Google Colab via
+The HDC dataset can be uploaded to a google drive account, linking it to the Google Colab via
 <img src="drive-to-colab.png" width="300">
 (it's not recommended to upload the images directly into the Colab with a free account because of running time limitations)

-We need to mention that we adapted functions from the following two papers:
-* From the original "Deep Image prior" paper[[3]](#3) Available at https://github.com/DmitryUlyanov/deep-image-prior/, under Apache License 2.0 The particular requisites are shown here: https://github.com/DmitryUlyanov/deep-image-prior/blob/master/README.md
-* From a derivative work: Neural Blind Deconvolution Using Deep Priors [[4]](#4) https://github.com/csdwren/SelfDeblur (no copyright disclaimer was found) The particular requisites are shown here: https://github.com/csdwren/SelfDeblur/blob/master/README.md

-Although these toolboxes have their prerequisites, the prerequisites main needed for our code are shown below.
+## Prerequisites
+* Python: 3.7.12

+Note: It is necessary to have a compatible Python CUDA for GPU support.
+This is one of the reasons we are using the Google Colab.
+Because of the COVI19 pandemic, out university is closed and we are using our personal notebooks, but they have basic specifications.
+Even the free Colab account is more powerful (althogh there are usage limits).

+So, here is the Google Colab URL to execute the code:  (INSERIR URL)

 The complete list of packages in the Google Colab (obtained by pip freeze > requirements.txt) can be found in the main repository folder.
 Some of the versions were removed to prevent conflicts, but not all of them are necessary running the code outside Google Colab.

-## Prerequisites
-* Python: 3.7.12

 Main Packages:
 * argparse==1.1